My Kid is Average. How to Stand Out in College and Scholarship Essays

 Colleges and scholarship committees aren’t looking for spectacular.
 They’re looking for the “real you.”
 (Your teen).

-What are their values, character, and how does that play out in every day life or in their activities?
+What are their values, and character, and how does that play out in everyday life or their activities?

 They want to know, when they hand them a check, that they know your teen.
 So the essay has to be personal.
 Not surface level.

-How do you know it’s right ones?
+How do you know they are the right ones?
 There are 1.8 million scholarships.
 Applying to the right scholarships is key.
 Here’s why, by way of an example.:

-When you read a book, the emotions the author had as he is writing comes through the page to the reader.
-So if your teen has no interest or doesn’t really care about the topic, then they are wasting their time.
+When you read a book, the emotions the author has as he is writing come through the page to the reader.
+So if your teen has no interest or doesn’t care about the topic, then they are wasting their time.
 They won’t win.
 Period.

 And remember they are looking for your teen in EVERY essay topic.

 When a topic is to “write about someone you admire,” they don’t want to know about the person you admire.
-They want to know about you.
-How did that person shape who you are today.
+They want to know about you (the teen).
+How did that person shape who you are today?

-They are also looking for what event/moment changed your teen’s outlook or how they see a certain thing in a different way.
+They are also looking for what event or moment changed your teen’s outlook or how they see a certain thing in the world differently.

-An essay on overcoming adversity doesn’t have to be earth shattering (cancer, loss of a sibling.)
+For example, an essay on overcoming adversity doesn’t have to be earth-shattering (such as cancer or, the loss of a sibling.)

 Writing essays for college admissions and scholarships is very different from what your teen has done throughout high school.

-Want to know more about how Cracking the Code to Free College works?
-Let’sget on a call and see if it’s a good fit for your family.
+Want to know more about how Cracking the Code to College works?
+Let’s get on a call and see if it’s a good fit for your family.

 For more info on the college admissions essay, check out this article: https://helpinhomework.org/blog/the-ultimate-guide-for-crafting-college-admission-essay-2022